viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ## Introduction

-[SLAM](../../services/slam/) allows your robot to create a map of its surroundings and find its location within that map.
+[Simultaneous Localization And Mapping (SLAM)](../../services/slam/) allows your robot to create a map of its surroundings and find its location within that map.

-This tutorial shows you how to run [Cartographer](https://github.com/cartographer-project), a system that provides real-time SLAM, on your robot.
+This tutorial shows you how to run [Cartographer](https://github.com/cartographer-project), a system that provides real-time SLAM, as a service on your robot.

 You have two choices:

-* Run SLAM in online (live) mode with a [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3).
+* Run SLAM in online mode with a [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3) laser range scanning device.
-* Run SLAM in offline mode with the provided example data or data you have collected.
+* Run SLAM in offline mode with Viam's lab dataset or data you've collected.

 ## Requirements